dcastro/haskell-flatbuffers/notes.md

 ## TODO

+* Test with this file: https://github.com/google/flatbuffers/blob/master/tests/monster_test.fbs
+* Add TH function to validate a user-provided file identifier, ala refinement types.
+See if we can avoid using `unsafeFileIdentifier`.

 * Code generation:
   - give the user the option to generate code for imported types (like flatc's --gen-all)
 * Optimize symbol search during semantic analysis by using sets/maps to store namespaces / identifiers
+  * Symbol tables for imported schemas can probably all be merged together
 * Guard against writing buffers longer than 2^31-1 bytes
     * this should (implicitly) also protect against strings/vectors with a length that wouldn't fit in a uoffset (word32) field.
 * Add support for: